Nuclear fusion

 The energy emitted is so great that it is possible for matter to enter a plasma state.

 Nuclear fusion reactions can emit or absorb energy.
-If the nuclei that are going to fuse have a lower mass than iron, energy is released.
-On the contrary, if the atomic nuclei that fuse are heavier than iron, the nuclear reaction absorbs energy.
+If the nuclei to be fused have a lower mass than iron, energy is released.
+Conversely, if the atomic nuclei being fused are heavier than iron, the nuclear reaction absorbs energy.
+This principle derives from the nuclear binding curve.
+Energy is released if the reaction product is more stable (higher binding energy per nucleon), and this occurs in nuclei lighter than iron.

 Examples of nuclear fusion: the Sun

-Which is nuclear fusion?Examples of nuclear fusion can be found in various situations, both in nature and in human-controlled applications.
-Some examples are:
+What is nuclear fusion?Examples of nuclear fusion can be found in a variety of situations, both in nature and in human-controlled applications.
+Some examples include:

-• Fusion in the Sun: The Sun's main source of energy is nuclear fusion.
-At its core, hydrogen nuclei combine to form helium, releasing an immense amount of energy in the form of light and heat.
+• Fusion in the Sun: The Sun's primary source of energy is nuclear fusion.
+In its core, hydrogen nuclei combine to form helium, releasing an immense amount of energy in the form of light and heat.

-• Experimental fusion reactors: Experimental fusion reactors, such as the Tokamak and Stellarator, have been built to research and develop controlled nuclear fusion as an energy source.
+• Experimental fusion reactors: Experimental fusion reactors, such as the Tokamak and the Stellarator, have been built to research and develop controlled nuclear fusion as a power source.
 These devices create conditions similar to those in the Sun's core to achieve fusion.

 Requirements of a fusion reaction